 The section from the coast to Thirsk is the hardest of day one and I found myself flagging along this stage.
-Thanks to Steve, another audax which I met on the road, who motivated me to maintain the pace rather than slowing down.
-At one point the rain was so heavy that we had to shelter in a bus stop which the locals were using as bin store.
+Thanks to Steve, another audax that I met on the road, who motivated me to maintain the pace rather than slowing down.
+At one point the rain was so heavy that we had to shelter in a bus stop which the locals were using as a bin store.
 This was the only real rain which we had and we got away lightly, the road debris was telling a different story.

 A quick stop at Tesco’s in Thirsk was just what the doctor ordered.
 The security guard and some of the locals were interested in what we were doing.
 The usual response to our explanation was received and associated questions were answered.
 I even tried to get one of the older ladies to have a go of my bike but that was not happening!

-Thirsk to Castleford is fast and easy so don’t procrastinate, push on to the bridge at Aldwark, which looked like train sleepers spanning across the steel structure of the bridge and made a lot of noise as you traveled across them!
+Thirsk to Castleford is fast and easy so don’t procrastinate, push on to the bridge at Aldwark, which looked like train sleepers spanning across the steel structure of the bridge and makes a lot of noise as you traveled across them!
 Don’t stop, push on all the way to Castleford whilst the going is easy.

 Arriving at Castleford service station, that we used on the way out rather than the cafe as it looked very busy, marked a mental milestone.
 I had a vegetarian sandwich and is probably the worst sandwich which I have ever had.
 Steve had a hot chocolate and I had a coffee which in hindsight was a bad move as Steve had projectile vomiting and I was generally feeling sick… we think it was the milk.